 Even though grills usually have heat-proof handles, the base and lid can reach high temperatures during use.
 Give them some time to cool down.
-Before our professional long-distance movers approach to moving your backyard grill, be sure an adequate amount of time has passed.
-It should be light enough for one person to lift, carry and load onto a moving truck.
+Before our furniture movers Memphis TN offers come to move your backyard grill, be sure an adequate amount of time has passed.
+This also applies if you are moving on your own.
+Leave no room for anyone to get hurt and burned.
+The grill should be light enough for one person to lift, carry and load onto a moving truck.

-2. Before relocating your backyard grill, first, remove gas tank/charcoal briquettes
+2. Before relocating your backyard grill, first, remove the gas tank/charcoal briquettes

-3. Before relocating your backyard grill, remove all other parts/utensils.
+3. Before loading your backyard grill, remove all other parts/utensils.

 4. Wrap the grill for protection

 Handled cart grills are fairly easy to move.
 Their handles are usually located on the grill’s sides or on top of the lid.
 You can lock them to secure the grill for carrying.
-After removing all the components, relocating your backyard grill will be easier because it will be light enough.
-When in need of assistance, call us to carefully pack your grill, carefully lift it off the ground, and carry it onto our moving truck.
+After removing all the components, moving your backyard grill will be easier because it will be light enough.
+Then carefully lift it off the ground, and carry it onto the moving truck.

 Hiring a moving company to help you relocate your grill